 Spend your first semester of college in London, one the world's most dynamic global cities.
-Join a select group of St. Lawrence's class of 2018 for a semester-long liberal arts program at the site of the University's long-standing London Semester Program.
+Join a select group of St. Lawrence first-year students for a semester-long liberal arts program at the site of the University's long-standing London Semester Program.
 Participants will complete their First-Year Program (FYP) and three additional courses in one of the world's most diverse and exciting locations.

 - Based in London

 - Take courses with other SLU students in London

 London is a city rich in culture.
 From the Roman wall which forms part of the contemporary Barbican Center to the National Theaters on the South Bank to the architectural dominance of St. Paul's seen from the Thames, London is a city with a long and fascinating history.
 It is the banking and trading center for all the world, even as it wrestles with contemporary urban problems.
 Housed in the center of London, the St. Lawrence Program allows students to explore the intellectual, cultural, and social life of this large, cosmopolitan center.

 The courses on the FYP London College program are taught by the accompanying St. Lawrence University faculty member, Dr. Madeleine Wong, and faculty from British universities.
 The courses are designed and offered exclusively for St. Lawrence University Program participants.